 Restless leg syndrome (RLS).

 - Experiencing any itching, tingling, or crawling sensations while you are trying to fall asleep is usually a sign that you have RLS.
 The symptoms are not painful.
 They will quickly go away if you move your leg, but anyway, they are not pleasant.
 The cause of this sleep disorder remains unknown.
-There are some indications that it can be related to the levels of iron and dopamine in our brain.
+There are some indications that it can be related to the levels of iron and dopamine in our brains.
 RLS may seem meaningless, but it has been linked to depression and sleep-onset insomnia.
 If the patient takes certain medications, the symptoms can get more severe.

 Insomnia is the prevalent sleep disorder in all age categories, which also bothers our seniors.